ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

        ids:
          - 'South Europe/Mediterranean [MED:13]'

-The ``ids`` field takes any valid SREX region key (for a full list see ./esmvaltool/diag_scripts/weighting/shapefiles/srex.csv).
+The ``ids`` field takes any valid `SREX http://www.ipcc-data.org/guidelines/pages/ar5_regions.html`_ region key or any valid `AR6 https://github.com/SantanderMetGroup/ATLAS/tree/v1.6/reference-regions`_ region key.
 Not that this needs to be the full string here (not the abbreviation).
+For a full list of possible regions have a look at the srex.csv and ar6.csv files under ./esmvaltool/diag_scripts/weighting/shapefiles

+The sigma parameters need to be set according to the selected region.
+The sigma values for the regions used in `Brunner et al. (2019) <https://doi.org/10.1088/1748-9326/ab492f>`_ can be found in table 1 of the paper.

 .. code-block:: yaml

     performance_sigma: 0.546
     independence_sigma: 0.643

-The sigma parameters need to be set according to the selected region.
-The sigma values for the regions used in `Brunner et al. (2019) <https://doi.org/10.1088/1748-9326/ab492f>`_ can be found in table 1 of the paper.

 **Warning:** if a new region is used the sigma values should be recalculated!
-This can be done by commenting in the blocks defining the target of the weighting:
+This can be done by commenting out the sigma values (line above) and commenting in the blocks defining the target of the weighting:

 .. code-block:: yaml